Petrie symmetric functions: ***

-I thank Moussa Ahmia, Per Alexandersson, Fran\c{c}ois Bergeron, Ira Gessel, Jim Haglund, Linyuan Liu, Patrick Polo, Sasha Postnikov, Christopher Ryba, Richard Stanley, Ole Warnaar and Mark Wildon for interesting and helpful conversations.
 This paper was started at the Mathematisches Forschungsinstitut Oberwolfach, where I was staying as a Leibniz fellow in Summer 2019, and finished during a semester program at the Institut Mittag--Leffler in 2020.
 I thank both institutes for their hospitality.
 The SageMath computer algebra system \cite{SageMath} has been used in discovering some of the results.

 \begin{fineprint} This material is based upon work supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag--Leffler in Djursholm, Sweden during Spring 2020. \end{fineprint}